 ABSTRACT.
 Let k be a number field and X a smooth projective k-variety.
-In this paper, we discuss the information obtainable from descent via torsors under finite k-group schemes on the location of the k-rational points on X within the adelic points.
+In this paper, we study the information obtainable from descent via torsors under finite k-group schemes on the location of the k-rational points on X within the adelic points.
+Our main result is that if a curve C/k maps nontrivially into an abelian variety A/k such that A(k) is finite and $\mathrm{III}(k,A)$ has no nontrivial divisible elements, then the information coming from finite abelian descent cuts out precisely the rational points of C. We conjecture that this is the case for all curves of genus $\geq 2$ .
 We relate finite descent obstructions to the Brauer-Manin obstruction; in particular, we prove that on curves, the Brauer set equals the set cut out by finite abelian descent.
-We show that on many curves of genus ≥ 2 , the information coming from finite abelian descent cuts out precisely the rational points.
-If such a curve fails to have rational points, this is then explained by the Brauer-Manin obstruction.
-In the final section of this paper, we present some conjectures that are motivated by our results.
+Our conjecture therefore implies that the Brauer-Manin obstruction against rational points in the only one on curves.